vcmi/vcmi/docs/modders/Bonus/Bonus_Types.md

 Affected units will receive reduced damage from attacks by other units

 - val: damage reduction, percentage
-- subtype: 0 - melee damage (Shield spell), 1 - ranged damage (Air Shield), -1 - all damage (Armorer skill)
+- subtype:
+- - damageTypeMelee: only melee damage will be reduced
+- - damageTypeRanged: only ranged damage will be reduced
+- - damageTypeAll: all damage will be reduced

 ### PERCENTAGE_DAMAGE_BOOST

 Affected units will deal increased damage when attacking other units

 - val: damage increase, percentage
+- subtype:
-- subtype: 0 - melee damage (Offense skill), 1 - ranged damage (Archery skill)
+- - damageTypeMelee: only melee damage will increased
+- - damageTypeRanged: only ranged damage will increased

 ### GENERAL_ATTACK_REDUCTION